 When it comes to packing, the key is to make everything accessible to your child once you are gone.
-If your child is going to camp for a 1-2 weeks, and clothes will not be laundered, I have found that using Ziploc bags to sort each day’s clothes is the easiest way to do this, plus it is a major space saver.
-My daughter really appreciated the ease of this system last year.
+If your child is going to camp for a 1-2 weeks and clothes will not be laundered, I have found that using Ziploc bags to sort each day’s clothes is the easiest way to do this, plus it is a major space saver.
+My daughter really appreciated the ease of this system.
 I also put an extra basket we had in the trunk to help keep things organized.

-A shower caddy is important to have because it helps your child identify his or her toiletries in the bathroom easy and keeps them organized in one place.
-This one is already made, but check out this post for an easy DIY to cut back on the price of a personalized shower caddy.
+A shower caddy might be handy for helping your child identify his or her toiletries in the bathroom and easily keeping them organized in one place.
+This one is already made for you or you can DIY it with monogram or name decals!

-A laundry bag is another essential because not only will they have an easy spot for dirty clothes, but when they are packing to come home, it gives them a place to put clothes that they can’t fit back in their trunk.
+A laundry bag is another essential because not only will they have an easy spot for dirty clothes, but it gives them a place to put clothes that they can’t fit back in their trunk when they are packing to come home.

-There are many options for camp trunks but my daughter loved her Kangaroo Case trunk, hand-painted by Camille’s Creations (Dallas only).
-Last year was our first year to use it and I am still impressed by its sturdiness, quality and packing space.
-If you are planning for your child to go to camp for many years, it would definitely be worth the investment because it could be passed down to other children – and possibly even grandchildren!
+There are many options for camp trunks.
+We had this one painted by Camille’s Creations (Dallas only).
+If you are planning for your child to go to camp for many years, it would definitely be worth investing in a great trunk because it could be passed down to siblings.

 The secret when it comes to clothes is to make sure you don’t pack your child’s favorite outfit or pricey items because they can get lost or ruined easily, especially among the other campers’ clothes.
-We stock up on inexpensive items like these athletic shorts from target, monogrammed t-shirts from Etsy, and Old Navy swimsuits.
-Check out this post on tween clothing for more ideas on where to buy everyday clothing for your child.
+We stock up on inexpensive items for camp!

 Don’t forget a raincoat!
 Especially in the earlier Summer months, rain can roll it quickly and you want your child to be prepared!